 How to Get the Perfect Quadriceps

 Beautifully toned quadriceps shouldn’t be your primary purpose of working your quads.
 Strong legs not only help prevent injury, but they make everyday activities like walking upstairs, sitting down, and chasing your little ones around the house before bed much easier.

 Many quadriceps exercises can be done anywhere.
 All you need is your bodyweight.
 When you’re ready for a challenge, just add weight.
-If your main goal at the moment is to lose fat, aim to do four to five sets of 12 to 15 reps of each exercises below with 30 seconds rest between each set.
-If you’re looking to build muscle and strength, aim to do three to four sets of eight to ten reps of each exercise with about 60 seconds rest between each set.
+If your main goal at the moment is to lose fat, aim to do four to five sets of 12 to 15 reps of each of the quads exercises below with 30 seconds rest between each set.
+If you’re looking to build muscle and strength, aim to do three to four sets of eight to ten reps of each of the quadriceps exercises with about 60 seconds rest between each set.